leptos-modal

 ModalCollector

 Singleton component that manages modal state and rendering.
-We recommend that it wraps your app root.
+We recommend it wraps your app root.

 #[modal]